mvysny/vaadin-on-kotlin/docs/guides/security.md

 checks whether current user has access to the route being navigated to.
 The current user is obtained via `VaadinOnKotlin.loggedInUserResolver`.

+**Important:** `VokAccessAnnotationChecker` will not navigate away from the `LoginView`.
+It is the application's responsibility to navigate to appropriate welcome view after successful login, otherwise the user will be endlessly presented `LoginView`.

 ## VoK Authentication

 Authentication identifies the user and tries to prove that it's indeed the user who's